kam193/assemblyline-services/README.md

 using official [asar tool](https://www.npmjs.com/package/@electron/asar) from Electron.
 By default, node modules are omitted from the extracted files, but it can be configured using submission parameters.

+### ASTGrep

+Service using [AST-Grep](https://ast-grep.github.io/) to analyze the source code.
+Currently used only for obfuscation detection and deobfuscation.
+At the moment, only builtin rules are supported.

 ### ClamAV

 This service uses the ClamAV antivirus engine to scan files for viruses.
 It leverages the daemon mode to keep db